Laura6826/PFDA-assignments/README.md

 #### Task 2

-The notebook created to fulfill this part of the assignment can be located [here](https://github.com/Laura6826/PFDA-assignments/blob/main/assignment02/assignment2-weather.ipynb)
+The notebook created to fulfil this part of the assignment can be located [here](https://github.com/Laura6826/PFDA-assignments/blob/main/assignment02/assignment2-weather.ipynb)

 **My notes:**